Miller leads Drake against Murray State after 21-point game - WTOP News

 BOTTOM LINE: Drake hosts Murray State after Anna Miller scored 21 points in Drake’s 80-65 loss to the Belmont Bruins.

 The Bulldogs are 5-2 in home games.
-Drake is 4-0 when it wins the turnover battle and averages 16.1 turnovers per game.
+Drake is second in the MVC with 26.9 defensive rebounds per game led by Miller averaging 6.1.

-The Racers have gone 5-1 against MVC opponents.
-Murray State is second in the MVC scoring 36.0 points per game in the paint led by Halli Poock averaging 9.0.
+The Racers are 5-1 in conference games.
+Murray State has a 3-4 record against opponents over .500.

 Drake is shooting 45.5% from the field this season, 1.2 percentage points higher than the 44.3% Murray State allows to opponents.
-Murray State averages 19.3 more points per game (87.7) than Drake gives up to opponents (68.4).
+Murray State averages 19.3 more points per game (87.7) than Drake allows to opponents (68.4).

-The Bulldogs and Racers face off Saturday for the first time in MVC play this season.
+The Bulldogs and Racers face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Miller is averaging 15.4 points, 8.7 rebounds and 2.4 blocks for the Bulldogs.
+TOP PERFORMERS: Katie Dinnebier is averaging 20.5 points, 7.5 assists and 2.7 steals for the Bulldogs.

 LAST 10 GAMES: Bulldogs: 9-1, averaging 79.8 points, 37.0 rebounds, 21.4 assists, 9.4 steals and 3.4 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 63.4 points per game.